VolodymyrSeniv/TaskManager/README.md

-# CoLogixCRM
+# TaskManager
-Here I am doing my portfolio project that is a CRM system for logistics company CoLogix
+Here I am doing my portfolio project that is a Task Manager system for IT Company